Kyriosity/read-write/README+/pencraft/README+/opuses/IT-memes.md

 <details>
 <summary><ins>&nbsp;<b>Inspiring quotes for procrastination and perfectionism</b>&nbsp;</ins></summary>

+#### Solomon

+ Webster's Bible Translation
+For in much wisdom is much grief: and he that increaseth knowledge increaseth sorrow

 #### Relief in the great

-a) Pick a da Vinci quote, that backs your best work.\
+a) Pick a da Vinci quote, that motivates you for breakthrough.\
-b) Remember he was Leonardo the Great Procrastinator (documented).
+b) Remember he was also known as Leonardo the Great Procrastinator (documented).

 #### Think like a grandmaster